Trained Service Dogs For Veterans Eugene, OR

 We provide custom-trained service dogs with lifetime support to Veterans in Eugene, OR at no cost.

-While military service may only last for a limited time, the psychological and physical wounds that Veterans experience can last a lifetime.
+Although military service is only for a short time, the mental and physical traumas suffered by Veterans can last a lifetime.
 Every Veteran is on a different journey.
 For some, each day can be a challenge.
-It is estimated that 1 out 5 suffers from Post Traumatic Stress Disorder (PTSD) among the nearly 2.7 million Americans who have served in Iraq and Afghanistan.
-TBI, MST, PTSD, and PTSD can cause a host of symptoms that interfere with daily living, making it difficult to get sleep, socialize, or maintain independence.
+From the roughly 2.7 million Americans that have deployed to Iraq and Afghanistan since 2001, it's estimated that 1 in 5 is experiencing Post Traumatic Stress Disorder (PTSD).
+TBI, MST, PTSD and PTSD all have symptoms that make daily living difficult.

 Veterans can rely on service dogs to provide support and help them live a better quality of life.
-Our purpose at PAVE is to help more Veterans access the benefits of service dogs.
-We make a significant impact on the lives of Veterans by providing personalized training and ongoing support.
+PAVE exists to assist more Veterans in obtaining the benefits of service dogs.
+Our customized training and life-long support make a real and lasting difference in the lives and careers of Veterans.
 Are you a Veteran looking to regain independence?
 Contact us today.